bschiffthaler/BSlogger/README.md

   * `LOG_DEBUG`

 The logger will print all messages with the current level and lower.
 The default log-level is `LOG_TIME`, the log-level can be modified using the `logger::set_log_level(unsigned)` function.

+The compiler definition `-DBSLOG_NO_COLORS` will turn off colored output.
+If one wants to modify the colors, simply replace the `BSLOG_*` definitions in the header file.